 - Your credit score improved.
 Perhaps you’ve been working hard to build up your credit score after a series of financial mishaps.
 Once you’ve strengthened your standing, it’s worth researching whether or not you’re eligible for a card with elevated benefits.

 - Your family life has significantly changed.
 Adding kiddos to the family, or even getting married, can shift your priorities and financial needs.
 For instance, if you’re saving for a honeymoon vacation, opening a credit card with travel rewards may help you afford that lovebird escape.
 On the other hand, a credit card that offers maximum cash back may be more important if kids come along and stretch your budget for discretionary spending.

 - You want to take advantage of a signup bonus.
 If your credit score is stable and it makes financial sense based on your budget, sometimes an excellent signup bonus is a good enough reason to open a new credit card.
-Just keep in mind that most signup bonuses require you to spend a minimum amount in a set period of time, so be sure to read the fine print before applying.
+Just keep in mind that most signup bonuses require you to spend a minimum amount in a set period of time, and some providers restrict you from earning a welcome offer from an upgrade, so be sure to read the fine print before applying.

-There is a lot to need to think about before upgrading your credit card.
-Doing your research and comparing your credit card options beforehand will help you make the right choice and ensure you’re getting the most value.Back to top
+Upgrading your credit card is a great way of upping your card value as you build credit and become more comfortable handling your current credit cards.
+Doing your research where possible and comparing your credit card options beforehand will help you make the right choice and ensure you’re getting the most value.Back to top